christinestraub/WordToSQL-App-Using-OpenAI-s-text-davinci-003-LLM/README.md

    SELECT * FROM employees;
    ```

-## Contributing

-We welcome contributions from the community!
-If you find any issues or have ideas for improvements, please submit a pull request or open an issue.

 ## Disclaimer

 Please note that the WordToSQL App is a demonstration of OpenAI's text-davinci-003 model and may not cover all SQL use cases.
 Use the generated SQL statements responsibly, and always verify their correctness before executing them on a production database.